 In the summer of 2019, we collected signatures for a petition to create funding for clean elections in Portland.

 Rather than putting the issue to voters directly, the city choose to put a charter commission on the ballot.
-We are still fighting in the state Supreme Court to vindicate our right to the charter amendment process, but meanwhile, a new opportunity for reform is in front of us.

 On July 14th, 2020 Portlanders voted in favor to change the Charter Commission.
 Here's why this is significant.

 The overwhelming success of Question A is due to the efforts of Black Lives Matter Portland, Southern Maine Workers Center, Southern Maine DSA, ACLU Maine, and many other volunteers.